SoftUni-Internal/interactive-content/EN/06-Unit-Testing/02-Unit-Testing.md

 - Our Manual testing methods cannot **cover** all of our code

-- Menual testing methods are not as easy as they should be
+- Manual testing methods are not as easy as they should be

 Here is an example: